ngosteven/sparta-test-glossary/README.md

 ### Statement Testing
 ### Static testing
 ### Structural testing

 ### System Integration
+It is a testing process that exercises a software system's coexistence with others.
+With multiple integrated systems, assuming that each have already passed system testing, System Integration proceeds to test their required interactions.

 ### System testing
 ### Test Analysis and Design
 ### Test Case